avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 make obj
 ```

-Essentially, `obj` serves as an alias for `testintmath.o` and `intmath.o`, whereby running `make obj` is functionally equivalent to running `make testintmath.o intmath.o`.
+Essentially, `obj` serves as an alias for `testintmath.o` and `intmath.o`.
+This rule takes advantage of the fact that

+An interesting observation is that in this use case of phony targets, it does not actually matter if a file named obj in fact exists in the project directory, since whereby running `make obj` is functionally equivalent to running `make testintmath.o intmath.o`.
 We mentioned eariler that so-long as a target's commands are satisfied, make considers the target up-to-date.
 The target obj does not have any command, so this condition is trivially satisfied.&#x20;

 #### Standard Phony Targets